JonathanHCarroll/ha-hitron/README.md

 # ha-hitron

-A Python utility for interacting with Hitron router APIs (API version 1.11, Software Version 7.1.1.32+).
+A Home Assistant integration for interacting with Hitron router APIs (API version 1.11, Software Version 7.1.1.32+).
 This tool allows you to query system information, check router version, and perform actions such as rebooting the router via command-line.

 ## Features
 - Query router system information